UMWEDU/umw-commencement-sync/_pages/guide.md

 The procession will begin promptly at 9 a.m.
 Candidates for Commencement will process from Jefferson Square through the Bell Tower and down campus walk to Ball Circle.
 <h4>Parking</h4>
 Guests and graduates may park in any space on campus that is not designated as reserved, handicapped, or full.
 The parking deck on Alvey Drive is available for parking as well.
 Additional parking may be found along College Avenue.
 All city parking restrictions are lifted to celebrate commencement.
 The George Washington Hall Parking Lot is designated completely for handicapped parking.
 Golf cart shuttles will transport guests needing special assistance between the George Washington lot and Ball Circle.
-For guests parking in the Alvey Parking deck who need assistance, a city trolley will loop from outside the Alvey Parking Deck and Sunken Road lots to Ball Circle before and after the ceremony.
+A city trolley will loop from outside the Alvey Parking Deck and Sunken Road lots to Ball Circle before and after the ceremony for guests who need assistance.
 <h4>The Venue</h4>
 The venue for Commencement is on Ball Circle.
 The venue is fully accessible and will be set with over 7,500 folding chairs.
-The ceremony will be streamed live with a link on the University web page and also on a large screen at Ball Circle.
+The ceremony will be streamed live on a large screen at Ball Circle as well as several indoor locations.

 Candidates are to line up around Jefferson Square where ushers will be available to assist.
-At 9:00 a.m. the candidates for undergraduate commencement will process down campus walk and onto Ball Circle.
+At 9:00 a.m., graduates will process down campus walk and onto Ball Circle.
 All guests are asked to clear campus walk at 9:00 for the processional.
 <h4>Seating Arrangements</h4>
-Graduates will be required to sit in reserved seats.
+Degree candidates participating in the ceremony are provided reserved seating.
 A specific seating assignment will be distributed via text prior to the ceremony and confirmed at the rehearsal Friday.
 Guests are invited to find a seat on a first-come, first-serve basis at Ball Circle.
-Additional viewing is available via streaming indoors in the following locaitons: George Washington Hall, Dodd Auditorium, University Center, Chandler Ballroom and in Lee Hall, Room 411 &amp; 412.
+Additional viewing is available via streaming indoors in the following locations: George Washington Hall, Dodd Auditorium, University Center, Chandler Ballroom and in Lee Hall, Room 411 &amp; 412.
 <h4>Academic Dress</h4>
 Those participating in the ceremony are expected to wear the appropriate regalia for your degree program.
 Caps may be decorated keeping in mind our institutional community values.
 What you wear under your regalia is a personal decision; please make sure you are comfortable and prepared for the weather.
 <h4>Photography</h4>